-First, try the tccutil reset commands above.
-If that doesn't work, you may need to reset the entire privacy database:
+If it still doesn't work, you may need to reset the entire privacy database:

 - 1. First, we will temporarily turn off System Integrity Protection so that we have access to delete the database.
 You may want to print these instructions or write them down so that you have access to them while rebooting your Mac. - 2.
 Click on the Apple menu and choose Restart.... - 3.
 Hold down the Command and R keys so that your Mac will reboot in Recovery Mode. - 4.
 From the Utilities menu, choose Terminal. - 5.
 Type csrutil disable and press Return. - 6.
-Click on the Apple menu and choose Restart. - 7.
+Click on the Apple menu and choose Restart.
+This is necessary for the SIP change to take effect. - 7.
 Drag the file:

+'''

+/ Users / < username > / Library / Application \ Support / com. apple .
+TCC / TCC . db \\

+'''

-/Users/<username>/Library/Application Support/com.apple.TCC/TCC.db to the trash.
+to the trash.
 (See How can I open the Library folder? if you have trouble finding it.)